ibbles/LearningUnreal/Procedural Content Generation PCG.md

 - Attributes / metadata: Extra data the graph have added to the points.

 Collectively the properties and attributes are called fields.
+Each field has a type, such as Integer, Double, Vector, etc.

+You can think of the properties as members of a `struct FPCGPoint` type and and the attributes as additional data that is stored elsewhere and the `FPCGPoint` struct contains a dynamic list of handles / references / indices into that additional data.

 ## Properties